RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Remember that in all cases when a member might have a mental disorder, you cannot be sure whether they have a disorder or not, and if they do have a disorder you cannot be sure what it is.
 Ensure that you accurately reflect members' feelings without judging them, either positively or negatively, and without diagnosing.

+After the quiz, the next section looks at chats based on fantasy, and chats about actual harm.

 QUIZ
 {:.dummyquiz}